anitapeppercorn/wine-blogger/README.md

 ## Installation
-To use this application for your own purposes: Clone the GitHub repository, and install all the dependencies, with```npm install```, on the integrated terminal install all the dependcies.
+To use this application for your own purposes: Clone the GitHub repository, and install all the dependencies, with```npm install```, on the integrated terminal install all the dependencies.

 Create your .env file and type in:
 DB_NAME='wine_app_db'